 Kings Bay Lodge - 506 NW 1st Ave, Crystal River, FL 33428; 352-795-2850

-Perhaps one of the true remaining authentically retro motels left in Florida, Kings Bay Lodge is not at all your retro-inspired motel, trying hard but falling short of re-creating a mid-century look.
+Perhaps one of the true remaining authentically retro motels left in Florida, Kings Bay Lodge is not your retro-inspired motel - trying hard but falling short of re-creating a mid-century look.
 No, it is authentically retro, which pairs nicely with the Old Florida feel of Crystal River and nearby Homosassa.
 The Lodge is simple and clean, comfortable and homey, with a budget-friendly price tag, making it an excellent family-friendly lodging value.

 Ideally situated in the historic downtown just a block from quaint shops and restaurants downtown through well-lit alleyways, Kings Bay Lodge also has one of only two natural pools remaining in Florida.
 The spring-fed pool comes complete with grassy beds and small fish and is certainly unique and kids will love it!
 If you 're looking for casual, family-friendly accommodations, Kings Bay Lodge deserves a closer look!